We all get them.

 That’s why it’s easier for someone who was raised vegetarian to stick to a vegetarian diet than someone who transitioned to a vegetarian lifestyle in their mid thirties.

 Now, there’s nothing wrong with having an emotional connection to food.
-In fact, it’s impossible not to.

 We eat with the people we care about, and that creates emotional bonds around food.